konsumer/dkart/README.md

 # dkart

-An open-hardware and software Gameboy flash-cart and hardware peripheral framework that uses Arduino.
+An open-hardware and software Gameboy flash-cart and hardware peripheral framework that uses off-the-shelf hardware.
 The goal is to be ultra-cheap and simple.

 ![logo](./logo.png)